DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 ### EditCommandProps

-Describes properties passed to a component that renders command control within the command column cell.
+Describes properties passed to a component that renders command control within a command cell.

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-id | 'add' &#124; 'edit' &#124; 'delete' &#124; 'commit' &#124; 'cancel' | The command identificator.
+id | 'add' &#124; 'edit' &#124; 'delete' &#124; 'commit' &#124; 'cancel' | The command identifier.
 text | string | The command action description. onExecute | () => void | An event initiating the command execution.